-Within the eastern portion of North America, the world of this text is one in which Indian power is rightfully dominant and courted by various Europeans for their own ends, until eventually the invaders manage to undermine the Indians through various improper means.
-(74) Europeans somehow manage to gain power through the bad faith dealings of people who depend on the work of others (especially slaves) to put themselves at ease and in wealth.
+undermine the Indians through various improper means.
+Europeans somehow manage to gain power through the bad faith dealings of people who depend on the work of others (especially slaves) to put themselves at ease and in wealth.
 In this context the salutary neglect of England is destructive because it allowed for the rule of "local 'big men'" who "ran their societies as they wished."
-(76) Quakers are, of course, presented as a more tolerant, individualistic, and less theocratic exception.
-(78)
+Quakers are, of course, presented as a more tolerant, individualistic, and less theocratic exception.

 The core of the text is its treatment of the "margins" of classic American history.
-It details at length the lives of Indians as political entities (82-86) leading an enviable life until undermined by European disease and bad action forced Indians to react to European constructs.
+It details at length the lives of Indians as political entities, lives which were enviable until European disease and bad action forced Indians to react to European constructs.
 The reality of brutal inter-tribal warfare is simply ignored.
-Slavery's development is treated at greater length (complete with many lurid details) (86-97) than the development of English colonies.
-Of course, "white identity" and the economies of all the colonies are portrayed as parasitic upon enslaved labor (98-103).
+Slavery's development is treated at greater length (complete with many lurid details) than the development of English colonies.
+Of course, "white identity" and the economies of all the colonies are portrayed as parasitic upon enslaved labor.

 In a brief discussion, colonial developments after the Glorious Revolution are portrayed as a matter of colonists "copying" English Whig practices amid the development of mercantilism and benign neglect.
-(101-104)

 The chapter dealing with perhaps the most essential era of colonial development, from 1720-1763, focuses on the conflict between supposedly anti-rational pietists and the beleaguered, outnumbered champions of "rational thought" who "viewed human beings as agents of moral self-determination and urged Americans to fashion a better social order."
-(106) The antireligious bias is maintained throughout a chapter devoted to proclaiming the flaws of settlers in America and their crimes against women and people of color.
+The anti-religious bias is maintained throughout a chapter devoted to proclaiming the flaws of settlers in America and their crimes against women and people of color.
 Added to this is a ham-fisted paean to ethnic diversity as the key to toleration and political freedom.
-Religious diversity also is painted as the (traditionally suppressed-e.g. 117) key to freedom, at least until rationalism can triumph.
+Religious diversity also is painted as the (traditionally suppressed) key to freedom, at least until rationalism can triumph.